Late Invoice Statistics You Should Know (2026)

 #3: Send payment reminders

-However, there are effective ways of reminding customers that their payment is due without damaging your relationship with them.
+Reminding customers that their payment is due doesn’t need to affect your relationship with them at all.
 You can do this by asking for payment politely via email.

 🎓 How to Ask for Payment Politely and Professionally (+ Templates)